esousy/connector-magento/magentoerpconnect/doc/guides/tutorial_customize.rst

 The same imports than in the `Example 1.`_ are needed, but we need to import ``mapping`` too::

-  from openerp.addons.connector.unit.mapper import mapping from openerp.addons.magentoerpconnect.partner import PartnerImportMapper from .backend import magento_myversion
+  from odoo.addons.connector.unit.mapper import mapping from odoo.addons.magentoerpconnect.partner import PartnerImportMapper from .backend import magento_myversion

 This is not a `direct` mapping, I will use a method to define the